 When King Louis XIV died in 1715, he had already spent 100 million Livres on the Palace.

-One third of this budget was spent on the Gardens in Versailles Palace.
+One-third of this budget got used on the Gardens in Versailles Palace.

 By this time Palace of Versailles already boasted of a 100 years long history.